-A standard 33-foot (10 meter) interconnecting cable is supplied with each system (longer cable lengths are available - consult the factory for details).
+Standard 33-foot (10 meter) interconnecting cables are supplied with each system (longer cable lengths are available, consult the factory for details).
 Each of the individual conductors is tagged with a numbered label corresponding to a terminal block connection, providing an easy hookup to the Metering Unit.
+Keyed connectors are provided on the Measuring Head side of the cables to ensure correct hookup.